I am genuinely an Anatolian child and I am proud of it.

 TURKONFED (Turkish Enterprise and Business Confederation) – Vice President

-Turkish Industry and Business Association (TÜSİAD) – Member of the Court of Dignity
+Turkish Industry and Business Association (TÜSİAD) – Auditing Board Member

-Listed among the most influential lawyers in Turkey by Legal500, Chambers & Partners and Euromoney.
+Listed among the most influential lawyers in Turkey by Legal500, Chambers & Partners and Euromoney, IAM Strategy 300.

 In a professional career of almost 40 years, Mehmet Gün has developed deep legal expertise, founded Gün + Partners, now recognised as one of Turkey’s top legal practices, and made an important contribution to the creation of modern Turkish IP laws.
 Most notably, he is committed to promoting greater understanding of issues surrounding justice and the rule of law, vital aspects of an inclusive and equitable society.
 To this end, he has established the independent think-tank Better Justice Association and written extensively on justice and democracy.
 He is the author of the book ‘Turkey’s Middle Democracy Issues and How to Solve Them’ and co-author of ‘Turkish Judicial Reform A-Z’.